Health & Fitness Calculators

 2. Establish your weight-loss objectives

-It's commonly understood that a deficit of about 3,500 calories is roughly equivalent to a weight loss of one pound (approximately 0.45 kg).
-By reducing your daily caloric intake by 500 calories below your estimated BMR, you can aim for a weight loss of about 1 pound per week.
-For more aggressive weight loss, consider reducing your daily caloric intake by up to 1,000 calories.
+It is a general rule of thumb that a deficit of about 3,500 calories equals one pound (about 0.45 kg) of fat loss.
+By eating 500 calories below your estimated daily maintenance level, you can aim to lose about 1 pound per week.
+For a more aggressive approach, you might reduce your daily intake by up to 1,000 calories to lose 2 pounds weekly.

-However, losing more than 2 pounds per week can be potentially harmful to your health.
-If you aim to lose more than this rate, it's advisable to consult with a healthcare professional or a registered dietitian nutritionist.
+However, losing more than 2 pounds a week can jeopardize your health and lean muscle mass.
+If you have significant weight to lose and wish to exceed this rate, it is highly advisable to consult a healthcare professional or a registered dietitian.

 3. Determine a calorie-counting strategy and work toward your goals